 The Russian military personnel launched a fresh satellite to replenish the nation's orbital navigation network.
 The 60th mission to deploy the GLONASS constellation lifted off from Plesetsk Cosmodrome on a Soyuz-2-1b/Fregat rocket on March 16, 2020.
-Slightly more than three and a half hours later, the GLONASS M-60 satellite should be released into its circular orbit about 19,000 kilometers above the Earth's surface.
+Slightly more than three and a half hours later, the GLONASS M-60 satellite was released into its circular orbit about 19,000 kilometers above the Earth's surface.

 GLONASS-M No. 60 mission at a glance:

 Preparing the mission

 On January 29, 2020, ISS Reshetnev announced that the spacecraft for the 60th GLONASS-M mission had been delivered to the launch site.
 According to the company, the GLONASS-M satellite was placed into the processing building, where specialists from ISS Reshetnev would test the vehicle, install its solar panels and dock it to the adapter, which serves as an interface with the upper stage.

 At the time, one more GLONASS-M satellite, manufactured around five years earlier, remained in storage at ISS Reshetnev and it would be the final spacecraft in the series to be launched before the transition to the new-generation GLONASS-K and GLONASS-K2 satellites, the company said.

 The GLONASS M-60 mission reportedly used the oldest rocket available in storage.